Cost of Long-Term Care in California in 2025

 In this article, we’ll cover:

 Note: Long-term health care costs vary dramatically in California.
-The information in this article is intended for a general outlook and considerations related to cost of care.
+The information in this article is intended to provide a general outlook and considerations related to the cost of care.
 It should not be considered a replacement for speaking with long-term care and financial professionals.

 Long-Term Care Eligibility in California